NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 Given `T` as standard block time (15 seconds); `v` as current view number (starting from $v=0$); $exp(j)$ is set to $2^j$; `i` as consensus index; `R` as total number of consensus nodes.
 This State Machine can be represented as a Timed Automata [@AlurDill:1994], where `C` represents the clock variable and operations under brackets `{}` represent time constraints (`C:=0` resets clock).

-Given `H`, a round-robin procedure detects if current replica is...

 ~~~~ {.graphviz #fig:dbft-sm caption="dBFT State Machine for specific block height" width=90% filename="graphviz-dbft-sm"}
 digraph dBFT {
   graph [bgcolor=lightgoldenrodyellow]